AdaCore/spark2014/docs/ug/gnatprove.rst

 supporting code written in Ada which mimick the drivers to peripherals connected to the core system.

-Data and information flow contracts are given for all subprograms.
+Data and flow dependency contracts are given for all subprograms.
 Partial functional contracts are also given for a subset of subprograms. |GNATprove|
 currently proves automatically 90% of all checks in Tokeneer.